 and

-Proportion of the population who can access amenities (grocery stores, pharmacies, health care, child care, primary education, secondary education, neighborhood parks, arts and cultural sites, or libraries) within a specified period of time using public transit
+Proportion of the population who can access amenities (for example, grocery stores, pharmacies, health care, child care, primary education, secondary education, neighborhood parks, arts and cultural sites, or libraries) within a specified period of time using public transit

-Data from the Proximity Measures Database (PMD) are used to measure both the proportion of the population who can access potential employment within a specified period of time and the proportion of the population who can access amenities within a specified period of time.
-The PMD measures a dissemination block's proximity to the following destinations:
+Data from the Spatial Access Measures are used to measure both the proportion of the population who can access potential employment within a specified period of time and the proportion of the population who can access amenities within a specific period of time.

 Data sources